Getting Started

 Create Your First Realm

 A realm is an isolated tenant.
-Everything — users, clients, roles, credentials — lives within a realm.
+Users, clients, roles, and credentials all live inside a realm.

 Create a realm